Submissions

 3. Name of affiliation for each author

-The author's name should be accompanied by a complete affiliation address, postal code number, telephone number and email address.
+The author's name should be accompanied by a complete affiliation.

 4. Abstract